TechNinjass/midall-parent/sprints/sprint-4.md

      <a href="#backlogs">Backlogs</a>
 </p>

-We have a challenge to implement the service configuration interface, which will allow the user to configure the necessary parameters for the service to work properly.
+We have the challenge of implementing the limitation of network bandwidth consumption in the system configuration screen, and including graphs in the dashboard for user analysis.

 <span id="goals">

 ## :dart: Sprint Goals
 The requirements (both customer and educational institution) covered for third sprint are:
-- **RF 07:** Create screen for system configuration (application for service configuration and parameterization)
-- **RF 08:** Monitoring system and data health through Grafana
-- **RF 09:** Issue an alert in the OS warning that new files have been downloaded
-- **RNF 14:** Front-end layout improvements (Home Screen and Sidebar)
+- **RF 07:** Network Bandwidth Consumption Limitation
+- **RF 17:** Dashboard Improvements (Graphics)
-- **RNF 15:** File transfer status
+- **RNF 11:** Tests
-- **RF 16:** Scan time (how often the system checks for new files)
+- **RNF 13:** Scan time (how often the system checks for new files)

 <br>